 We need models to normalise data produced manually and by tools.
 Working to ensure outputs properly represent the matrix relationship between risk indicators, assets, and interrelated tech, processes, people potentially impacted.
 That, by most yardsticks, is a Data Science role.
 One of the highest profile and conceptually most technical roles in the trade today.
 And, if you read the source article a little more carefully, that’s where women are specifically better represented – Good news!

 Then there are those ‘soft skills’.
 Ironically the hardest part of the security job.
-At base, making sure non-specialists can make better business decisions.
+At base, making sure non-specialists can make better and more ethically balanced business decisions.
 To do that they have to integrate consideration of security into defining and aiming to achieve business objectives.
 Balancing improvements needed against other priorities.
 GRC paints, manages and promotes visibility of that picture.
 Get that wrong (perhaps misreport priorities) and security heads in the wrong breach-inviting direction, or non-GRC security peers can find themselves out of work.

 Potential future questions?